nicoleyshebbel/Molecular-Dynamics-workshop/README.md

 - `-cs`: The configuration of the solvent.
 This is part of the standard GROMACS installation.

 # General Workflow
+This workflow is based on the fantastic job done by the [Martini Force Field Initiative team](https://cgmartini.nl/docs/tutorials/Martini3/Protein_Ligand_Binding/).
+This workflow will take you through the necessary steps to set up a coarse-grained protein-ligand simulation.

 ### Loading the necessary modules
 Your first step is to load the GROMACS module.
 To do so, just type: